Armenia profile

 2012 May - Governing Republican Party wins a majority of seats in parliamentary elections, polling 44% of the vote, with its former coalition partner the Prosperous Armenia party second on about 30%.
 Independent observers note minor violations.

-Sarkisian's second term
+Sargsyan's second term

-2013 February - Serge Sarkisian wins a second term as president, with official results giving him nearly 59% of the vote.
+2013 February - Serzh Sargsyan wins a second term as president, with official results giving him nearly 59% of the vote.
 His nearest rival rejects the outcome.

 2013 September - European Union asks the government to clarify its decision to join a Russian-led customs union, which derails a EU plan to conclude an association agreement with Armenia.